 A 3.10 marathon is 7.16 per mile pace.
 So, to run a 2.39.55 marathon one needs to hold a 6.06 per mile pace.

 Obviously, this is a major jump in pace.
-Runners have to believe this is possible but they also must do the necessary training in order to bring it to fruition.
+Runners have to believe this is possible.
+That being said, they also must do the necessary training in order to bring it to fruition.

 You have to see yourself getting to the finish line with a 2.39+ time on the clock.
 So, the sooner you start visualizing that, the sooner you will be on your way to taking the sub 2.40 marathon time down.

-That being said, you have to be physically and mentally ready to tackle a time like this nor will it come overnight.
-If you are a 5 hour marathoner, obviously a sub 2:40 marathon may not be your goal.
+You have to be physically and mentally ready to achieve a time like this.
+Are you are a 5 hour marathoner?
+Well, running a sub 2:40 marathon may not be your goal.

-A 4.30 may be more reasonable.
+A 4.30 marathon time may be more reasonable.
 This is a specific goal for people who think a sub 2.40 time is possible, which it is.

 Dream barriers look very high until someone climbs them.
 Then they are not barriers any more.Lasse Viren, Double Olympic Gold Medalist